-Note: WSHC recommends minimum bizSAFE level 3 for registered escalator maintenance contractors.
+WSHC recommends minimum bizSAFE level 3 for registered escalator maintenance contractors.

-2.18 Risk Assessment (RA)
+2.2.17 Risk Assessment (RA)

-"Risk assessment" is a comprehensive estimation of the probability and the degree of possible injury or damage to health or property, in order to identify appropriate mitigating measures.
+"Risk assessment" is a comprehensive estimation of the probability and the degree of possible injuries or damage to health or property, in order to identify appropriate mitigating measures.

-2.19 Safe Work Procedure (SWP)
+2.2.18 Safe Work Procedure (SWP)

-"Safe Work Procedure" refers to formal procedure, resulting from a risk assessment, which specifies safe methods of work to ensure that relevant hazards to the task being undertaken are eliminated and the remaining risks are minimised.
+"Safe Work Procedure" refers to a formal procedure, resulting from a risk assessment, which specifies safe methods of work to ensure that the hazards relevant to the task being undertaken are eliminated and the remaining risks are minimised.

-2.20 Skirting
+2.2.19 Skirting

-vertical part of the balustrade interfacing with the steps, pallets or belt
+A vertical part of the balustrade interfacing with the steps, pallets or belt.

-2.21 Work Authorisation
+2.2.20 Work Authorisation

-"Work authorisation" means a job order issued by escalator contractor to the competent maintenance person to perform designated routine or non-routine maintenance work by his employer or the principal.
+"Work authorisation" means a job order issued by an escalator contractor to a competent maintenance person to perform designated routine or non-routine maintenance work by his employer or the principal.

-2.22 Workplace
+2.2.21 Workplace